-Affiliate scams always sound too good to be true.
+Most common affiliate scams always sound too good to be true.

-If an affiliate or anyone else tells you that you can make “6 figures per month” with very little effort, then they’re probably lying to you.
+Affiliate scams trick your brain to imagine making “6 figures per month” with very little effort, then they’re probably lying to you.

 The same goes for affiliate programs that offer extremely high commissions (70% or more) or that don’t have any rules or requirements at all.

 Be very careful with these programs, because they’re most likely scams.

 There’s no such thing as easy money, and if someone tells you otherwise, then they’re probably trying to scam you.